 Level 3 Cert Counselling Skills and Theory

-I facilitate Accredited behaviour programmes.
+I have facilitated Accredited behaviour programmes.
 An accredited programme is a series of activities aimed at working with individuals to support them in a better understanding of themselves.
 Accreditation shows that these programmes are evidence-based and congruent with the 'What Works' literature.

 TSP (Thinking Skills Programme) – A cognitive skills programme which addresses the way an individual thinks and their behaviour associated with that thinking.
 It supports the person to develop skills in setting goals and making plans to achieve these.